Alcaraz Exits China Open As Sinner Reaches Final

-Beijing: World number two Carlos Alcaraz slumped out of the China Open on Tuesday, collapsing in the second set to hand Italy's Jannik Sinner a place in the men's final against Daniil Medvedev in Beijing.
+(MENAFN- Jordan Times) BEIJING - World No.2 Carlos Alcaraz slumped out of the China Open on Tuesday, collapsing in the second set to hand Italy's Jannik Sinner a place in the men's final against Daniil Medvedev in Beijing.

 Both players traded several breaks of serve in a breathless first set that tipped Sinner's way when he cracked a blistering return off the Spaniard's second serve to take the all-important tie-break.

-But Alcaraz -- the tournament favourite in Novak Djokovic's absence -- then fell apart, gifting Sinner three service games before crowning an error-laden second set with a tame backhand into the net to give the world number seven a 7-6 (7/4), 6-1 victory.
+But Alcaraz - the tournament favourite in Novak Djokovic's absence - then fell apart, gifting Sinner three service games before crowning an error-laden second set with a tame backhand into the net to give the World No.7 a 7-6 (7/4), 6-1 victory.

 Sinner and Medvedev will go toe-to-toe for the trophy on Wednesday.